Discovery and Naming of a New Species at Punta Banda Estuary

 Dudleya josedelgadilloi is one of the central elements of the logo of the Reserva Privada Antonio Perisky, because it represents the unique flora that survives in the narrow strip where ocean, sand, and Mediterranean climate converge, and it symbolizes a conservation model grounded in scientific knowledge and local stewardship.
 Reserva Privada Antonio Perisky is a private reserve in the Punta Banda Estuary dedicated to conserving the area’s unique and rare flora and fauna.
 By featuring Dudleya josedelgadilloi in its logo, the Reserva Privada Antonio Perisky sends a clear message: conservation begins with understanding.
 Protecting biodiversity requires science, long-term stewardship, and collaboration among researchers, land managers, and local conservation alliances.

 You may be familiar with succulent plants in the genus Dudley, often referred to as "liveforevers" due to their remarkable longevity and hardiness.
-These plants are characterized by a fleshy rosette of leaves.
-In the spring, a central stalk emerges from the center of the rosette, bearing clusters of tubular or bell-shaped flowers that bloom in shades of white, yellow, pink, or red.
-These plants are well-adapted to coastal cliffs and rocky habitats.
-But Punta Banda is home to a very unique species of Dudley that grows out of the beach sands rather than clinging to rocks.
+These plants are characterized by a fleshy rosette of leaves with a central stalk emerging from the center of the rosette in the spring, bearing clusters of tubular or bell-shaped flowers that bloom in shades of white, yellow, pink, or red.
+These plants are typically well-adapted to coastal cliffs and rocky habitats.
+But Punta Banda is home to a remarkable species of Dudleya: among all known species in the genus, Dudleya josedelgadilloi is the only Dudleya known to grow on sandy substrates.
+Rather than anchoring itself on rocks and cliffs like other Dudleyas, it grows in coastal sands where wind, salt spray, and shifting soils create challenging conditions for plant life.
 And this species was first discovered at Punta Banda Estuary!
-Among all known species in the genus, Dudleya josedelgadilloi is unique.
-It is the only Dudleya known to grow naturally on sandy substrates.
-While most of its relatives cling to rocky cliffs and outcrops, this species has adapted to a far less stable environment, anchoring itself in coastal sands where wind, salt spray, and shifting soils create challenging conditions for plant life.

 Lengüeta Arenosa, home to “la lengüeta” at the Punta Banda Estuary